GSAUC3/trick-or-treat/README.md

 # TRICK OR TRICK

 ### Game rules
-- Avoid pumpkins 🎃 and ghosts 👻
+- Avoid pumpkins 🎃 and ghosts 👻 and webs 🕸️
 - Collect candies 🍬 as much as possible
 - You got 3 ❤️ lives only
 - Enjoy!! and Happy Halloween!!